Proglang-Uni-Freiburg/trace-analyzer/README.md

 # Trace-Analyzer

-Tool written in Rust to check traces in STD-format for wellformed-ness.
+Tool written in Rust to check traces defined in STD or RapidBin format for wellformed-ness.

 ```shell
 cargo run -- --input input/std/Sor.std --normalize